Property owned by the Central People's Government in Hong Kong: Border Defense Corps

-The Border Defense Corps is not one of the 3 organs of the CPG in Hong Kong.
-In 2018, it was discovered that the Border Defense Corps (then part of the People's Armed Police, now part of the Ministry of Public Security) had diverted a river in 2013 in New Territories, near Sha Tau Kok, changing the border and occupying 21,000 sq ft of space that belongs to four Hong Kong landowners.
+The Border Defence Corps is not one of the 3 organs of the CPG in Hong Kong.
+In 2018, it was discovered that the Border Defence Corps (then part of the People's Armed Police, now part of the Ministry of Public Security) had diverted a river in 2013 in New Territories, near Sha Tau Kok, changing the border and occupying 21,000 sq ft of space that belongs to four Hong Kong landowners.
 None of the landowners were informed by either the mainland or Hong Kong governments, with the Hong Kong government claiming that they had no knowledge of the river diversion.
-Instead of rectifying the issue, the Hong Kong Lands Department told one of the landowners that he should sue the People's Liberation Army instead.
+Instead of rectifying the issue, the Hong Kong Lands Department told one of the landowners that he should sue the People's Liberation Army (PLA) instead.

 Office for Safeguarding National Security

 The Office for Safeguarding National Security is located in the former Metropark Hotel Causeway Bay building.
 It was previously owned by China Travel Service, another branch of the mainland Chinese government.
 The building serves as both the office and living quarters for its employees.

 In April 2021, the Office announced that it was taking over the Island Pacific Hotel in Sai Ying Pun as an additional work site.
 Also, it announced a third site via constructing its permanent headquarters at Tai Kok Tsui.

 In November 2022, the Office bought a 7,171 sqft 5-bedroom mansion in Beacon Hill for HK$508 million.
-SCMP reported that the unit is Villa 1 of Mont Rouge.
+The South China Morning Post reported that the unit is Villa 1 of Mont Rouge.

 PLA Hong Kong Garrison

-Upon the Handover of Hong Kong, 18 sites of the British forces were transferred to the People's Liberation Army, and one (the Central Military Dock) was added in to make a total of 19 sites, as defined in the Military Installations Closed Areas Order.
+Upon the handover of Hong Kong, 18 sites of the British forces were transferred to the People's Liberation Army, and one (the Central Military Dock) was added in to make a total of 19 sites, as defined in the Military Installations Closed Areas Order.
 In 2014, citing recent media reports, legislator Kenneth Chan asked the government about a suspected 20th site, a radar installation at Tai Mo Shan; Garrison Law requires the public to be informed about the opening of new sites.
 The government stated that the relevant area was not one of the 19 military sites, and pointed to the legal obligation of the government to support the Hong Kong Garrison while saying that details on Hong Kong operations could generally not be given due to military secrecy considerations.
-In January 2021, in response to reports of Communist Party of China slogans on the radome surfacing, as well as photos of a PLA vehicle and a soldier in PLA uniform, the Hong Kong government for the first time spoke of the building as housing telecommunication devices for defence purposes.
+In January 2021, in response to reports of Chinese Communist Party slogans on the radome surfacing, as well as photos of a PLA vehicle and a soldier in PLA uniform, the Hong Kong government for the first time spoke of the building as housing telecommunication devices for defence purposes.

 In December 2017, a Reuters article reported that many of the military sites were underused.
 Some lawmakers and activists suggested that the land be returned to the city to build housing.